greenore/visualizeR/README.md

 ### Install

-To install visualizeR from Github requires the devtools package.
-That means it is first necessary to install this from CRAN, i.e., run the following commands:
+To install visualizeR from Github requires the devtools package from CRAN.
+That means running the following commands:

 ```
 install.packages("devtools")